 An artisan is skilled in a craft and uses specialized tools or machinery.
 Artisans were the dominant producers of goods before the Industrial Revolution.
 Knowledge artisans are similar to their pre-industrial counterparts, especially when it comes to tools.
 Knowledge artisans not only design the work but they can do the work.
 It is not passed down an assembly line.

 Augmented by technology, they rely on their networks and skills to solve complex problems and test new ideas.
-Small groups of highly productive knowledge artisans are capable of producing goods and services that used to take much larger teams and resources.
+Small groups of highly productive knowledge artisans are capable of producing goods and services that used to take much larger teams and more resources.
 Many integrate marketing, sales, and customer service with their creations.

 It’s difficult to be a knowledge artisan today in a hierarchical organization that tells you what to do and which tools to use.
 More experienced and adventurous artisans are leaving companies and younger skilled artisans are not joining them.
 They have what Jane McConnell calls a ‘gig mindset‘.